KaviarasuRajamanickam/Code-Challenge-Cypress/README.md

 - Assert the value entered should not be empty.

-- Assert the value entered should contains extra whitespace, else throw error.
+- Assert the value entered should contains extra whitespace anywhere.

-- Assert that the entered value should not have extra space before the string.
+- Assert that the entered value should not have extra whitespace before.

-- Assert that the entered value should not have extra space after the string.
+- Assert that the entered value should not have extra whitespace after.

-- Assert that the entered value should not have extra space within the string.
+- Assert that the entered value should not have extra whitespace within.

-- Assert that the entered value should not have extra space before, after and within the string.
+- Assert that the entered value should not have extra whitespace before, after and within.

-- Assert that the entered value should not have any space before, after and within the string.
+- Assert that the entered value should not have any whitespace before, after and within.

 ### remove_whitespace_spec.js